aperkes/BehaveAI/README.md

 | = | Zoom in preview window (+ key) |
 | - | Zoom out preview window |

+### Inspect Dataset
+Clicking _Inspect Dataset_ from the BehaveAI launcher will open a tool that shows you the labelled/annotated frames in your current dataset.
+You can use this to check that all your annotations are correct, and delete or adjust them at and stage.
+The functionality is much the same as the annotation tool above, flipping between motion and static frames.
+It shows images from the training and validation datasets.
+Sometimes during annotation you might find that your threshold for discriminating between two classes of something shifts slightly (we learn more as we encounter more borderline cases).
+This tool lets you go back and undo any errors made early on in the annotation process.

 ## Building & running the initial model